An elliptic Virasoro symmetry in 6d: Discussion and outlook

 As we mentioned in the main text, our construction of the EVA can be easily generalized to define an elliptic deformation of the $W_M$ algebra.
 We expect this extended algebra to be important for studying 4d quiver gauge theories and 6d theories engineered by gluing an arbitrary number of periodic strips.
 It would be also very interesting to develop a stronger version of the 6d AGT correspondence through the identification of compact space partition functions with non-chiral correlators in QFTs with elliptic Virasoro symmetry, along the lines of \cite{Nieri:2013yra,Nieri:2013vba} for the 5d case.
-We leave this topics for future research.

 The EVA may be also interesting from a purely mathematical viewpoint and applications to elliptic integrable systems.
 The DVA was introduced to understand the symmetry algebra behind Macdonald polynomials, in analogy with the relation between Jack polynomials and singular vectors of the Virasoro algebra.
 It was eventually understood \cite{FHSSY} that the DVA and Macdonald polynomials are naturally related to a more elementary algebra, the trigonometric Ding-Iohara algebra \cite{FHHSY}.
 Elliptic Macdonald functions can be defined as eigenfunctions of the elliptic Macdonald operator.
 However, their study is much more complicated than in the trigonometric case (see \cite{Bullimore:2014awa,Razamat:2013qfa} for developments from a gauge theory viewpoint).
-In \cite{saito} an elliptic Ding-Iohara algebra was introduced and its connection to elliptic Macdonald functions established (see also \cite{FHHSY}).
-In appendix \ref{ding} we show that the EVA can be realized on a tensor representation of the elliptic Ding-Iohara algebra.
+In \cite{saito} an elliptic Ding-Iohara algebra was introduced\footnote{See also \cite{FHHSY} for another elliptic deformation, and \cite{Koroteev:2015dja} for its application to 3d/5d coupled supersymmetric gauge theories and integrable models.} and its connection to elliptic Macdonald functions was established.
+In appendix \ref{ding}, we show that the EVA can be realized on a tensor product of two Fock representations of the elliptic Ding-Iohara algebra.
 It is then natural to ask whether elliptic Macdonald functions can be studied by means of the EVA, perhaps through their correspondence with some kind of singular vectors.
-This perspective may eventually led to a neat integral representation of elliptic Macdonald functions, as in \cite{1995q.alg.....6006A,Shiraishi:1995rp} for the trigonometric case.
+This perspective may eventually lead to a neat integral representation of elliptic Macdonald functions, as in \cite{Awata:1995eh,Shiraishi:1995rp} for the trigonometric case.